PetitGens/gobblet-gobblers/README.md

 It was made in C during my IT studies at Caen for a learning project.
 After the end of this project, I continued enhancing the game during my free time.

-Currently, the game only has a CLI (Command Line Interface) and is only runnable on Linux, due to the use of colored text that cmd et Powershell from Windows don't offer.
+Currently, the game only has a CLI (Command Line Interface) and is only runnable on Linux, due to the use of colored text that cmd and Powershell from Windows don't offer.

 ## Rules of the game

-The this game's rules are very similar to Tic Tac Toe's, with some additions :
+This game's rules are very similar to Tic Tac Toe's, with some additions :
-* Each player has pieces of different sizes : SMALL, MEDIUM and HARD.
+* Each player has pieces of different sizes : SMALL, MEDIUM and LARGE.
 * The players have limited pieces (2 for each size).
 * A piece can be placed over another if it is strictly bigger.
 * You can place pieces on the board, but you can also move one of your pieces that are already on it.